Skip to content

 Troubleshooting

 Slow download: Bulk downloads depend on OECD's file server speed.
 Try again later if slow.
 Once downloaded, files are cached.
+Each attempt has a 10-second connect / 60-second read timeout, so a stalled connection now fails with an error instead of hanging indefinitely.

 Next Steps